mebaadwaheed/winup/CONTRIBUTING.md

-# 🤝 Contributing to WinUP
+# 🤝 Contributing to WinUp

 First off, thanks for taking the time to contribute to **WinUp** — your help makes this a better framework for everyone! 🚀